timturing/timturing.github.io/_pages/about.md

 ---
 permalink: /about/
 ---
-This is my personal page to record any idea.
+I'm now a member of the AI BOX group, and this is just my personal page to record any kind of things.
+If you have any questions, please contact me through the email.
+(Though I'm not sure if I can reply you in time.)